TypeSharp/old-compiler/README.md

 Typesharp is a typesafe compiled language written in rustlang aiming to memory safe and fast! <br />
 You can view the [documentation here](https://github.com/TypeSharp/Documentation).

+## Why Typesharp?

+- Typesharp is fast, and memory safe!
+- Super syntactic sugar.
+- Explicit by default.
+- Strategic compiler optimizations to optimize your code.

 ## Installation
 - none as of now